edstott/ES-CW1/lab-part-1.md

     ```
     raspberrypi:~$ ping google.com
     ```

-> **Note**
->
-> You can add mutliple networks to `wpa_supplicant.conf` and the Rapsberry Pi will connect to whichever is strongest.
-Networks added using `raspi-config` will also appear in the configuration file.

 ### 5. Set up a Python development flow
 Follow the instructions according to the model of Raspberry Pi in your kit.
 Other tools for remote Python development are available and there is no requirement to follow the instructions here.